Corder25/Burger/README.md

 Utilize MySQL, NODE,Express

 ## Installation
-Restaurant app that lets users inputnames of burgers theyd like to eat
+Restaurant app that lets users input names of burgers theyd like to eat.
+Then are able to Devour or throw them up!

 ## License
 MIT License